LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/why-use-anonymous-functions.rst

          console.log("The future is now!");
       }, 5000);

+Defining an anonymous function at the same time it is passed as an argument prevents it from being used elsewhere in the program.

-In programs that use lots of functions---such as web applications, as you will soon learn---defining them anonymously and directy within a function call can reduce the number of names you need to come up with in your program.
+Additionally, in programs that use lots of functions---such as web applications, as you will soon learn---defining functions anonymously, and directy within a function call, can reduce the number of names you need to come up with.

 Anonymous Functions Are Ubiquitous in JavaScript
 ------------------------------------------------

-Like it or not, JavaScript programmers use anonymous functions *a lot*.
-Many of them use anonymous functions with the same gusto that some people put ketchup or hot sauce on nearly everything they eat.
+JavaScript programmers use anonymous functions *a lot*.
+Many programmers use anonymous functions with the same gusto as that friend of yours that puts hot sauce on *everything*.
 For these programmers, just because an anonymous function isn't need to solve a problem doesn't mean that it *shouldn't* be used to solve the problem.
+Avoiding code that uses anonymous functions is impossible, since they are used so widely by so many JavaScript developers.

-Any programming problem in JavaScript can be solved *without* using anonymous functions, so the extent to which you use them in your own code is somewhat a matter of taste.
+Any programming problem in JavaScript can be solved *without* using anonymous functions.
+Thus, the extent to which you use them in your own code is somewhat a matter of taste.
 We will take the middle road throughout the rest of this course, regularly using both anonymous and named functions.

 Check Your Understanding
 ------------------------